TheHolderCollective/liveproject-fractals/README.md

 # ManningLiveProjects-Fractals

-This repository holds all of the deliverables for Fractals live project.
+This repository holds all of the deliverables for the Fractals live project.